oroinc/documentation/user/storefront/account/address-book/index.rst

 You can perform the following actions for each address record in the table:

-* Show an address on the map: click |IcMap|
+* Show an address on the map: click |Map-SVG|
-* Edit an address: click |IcPencil|
+* Edit an address: click |Pencil-SVG|
-* Delete an address: click |IcDelete|
+* Delete an address: click |Trash-SVG|

-.. include:: /include/include-images.rst
+.. include:: /include/include-svg.rst
    :start-after: begin